Code-Institute-Submissions/michael-takyi23-Quantum-Duels/README.md

 - I want to be able to see my score and progress during the gameplay.
 - I want to be able to play the game again when I run out of rounds and the game ends.

-**All users want to be able to access and comfortably view the website on mobile devices**
+**All users want to be able to access, interact and comfortably view the game on mobile devices**

 # Description

-Quantum Duels follows the rules of Rock, Paper, Scissors, Lizard, Spock but with a quantum twist!
-Which gives the users to test their skills and strategies against a quantum opponent (A.I).
+Quantum Duels is a simple interactive game which follows the rules of Rock, Paper, Scissors, Lizard, Spock but with a quantum twist!
+Which gives the user the opportunity to test their skills and strategies against a quantum opponent (A.I).

 ## Features

 ## Features Left to Implement

 - Add sound effects for each quantum choice when clicked on.
+This will bring some liveliness to the game.
 - Implement a multiplayer mode for online battles.
+This will make the game more interactive and fun for users to play with other users and not only against the quantum opponent (A.I)
 - Leaderboard system to rank players based on their scores.
+This will make the game more competetive and interesting for the user as they'll be able to track their scores.

 ## Technologies used